enterstudio/grav-skeleton-eportfolio-blog/README.md

 # Grav Gantry ePortfolio Blog with Git Sync Skeleton

-The *ePortfolio Blog with Git Sync* skeleton package is designed to enable the content of an ePortfolio blog to be automatically synced with a Git repository.
+The *ePortfolio Blog with Git Sync* skeleton package is designed to give tech-savvy students complete control of their content and publishing workflow using modern open Web services.
 By default, this package uses the [Gantry](http://gantry.org/) theme Helium.

 ![](screenshot.jpg)